Composite Decking Cost

 Durability

-Composite decking takes all of these worries away, as the material is incredibly hard-wearing and repels algae, rot, and scum invading the decking area.
+Composite decking is incredibly hard-wearing and repels algae, rot, and scum invading the decking area.

 Low Maintenance

-However, composite requires little to no maintenance, with just a simple hose down on occasion serving as enough to keep it in great shape.
+Unlike timber decking, which requires regular cleaning and treatments to maintain its appearance, composite requires little to no maintenance, with a simple hose down to keep it clean.

-Composite materials are man-made, and therefore very sustainable.
-Made up of a combination of wood and plastic, old recycled materials can be used to create a composite, and old composite can be recycled and used again.
+Composite materials are made up of a combination of wood and plastic.
+This means that old, recycled materials can be used to create a composite, and old composite can be recycled and used again.

 Aesthetics

-In addition, you're pretty much stuck with a wood grain design or no design at all.
-With composite, the options are pretty much unlimited, with a whole array of colours and designs available to suit your décor and design plans.
+With composite decking, the aesthetic options are almost unlimited, with an array of colours and designs available to suit your décor and design choices.

 Value

-Now, it may be a little more expensive in terms of the initial layout, but the value for money is three times what it is for timber materials, making it more than a sound investment.
+While composite decking may be more expensive in terms of the initial cost, the value for money is three times what it is for timber materials, making it a sound investment.

 What Is the Cost of Composite Decking Removal?